 At Standens Barn, our children enjoy an engaging curriculum that is planned to support them in their development in becoming independent, lifelong learners.

 We want children to be able to articulate themselves, be good readers and writers and be able to carry out mathematical calculations.
 For this reason, these areas of learning underpin all that we do at the school.
 The greater part of curriculum time is spent on ensuring that these skills are taught to your child.
-The reading scheme we use in the school is based around a system that bands the difficulty of a book together, called book bands.
-This ensures that the reading of words is developed over time through a scheme that gets progressively more challenging.

-Reading at Standens Barn Primary School
+Reading Curriculum at Standens Barn Primary School

 Our maths teaching is based on the White Rose scheme of work and is underpinned by the bar modelling theory of mathematical teaching, which is also supported by My Maths.
 There is a strong emphasis on developing number work and fluency alongside problem-solving and relational understanding.
 This ensures that children quickly develop their number bonds and times tables knowledge so that they can apply this to mathematical understanding.

 We follow local SACRE guidance for religious education (RE)

 We follow the Scarf programme for PSHE, which fully complies with the DfE requirements as outlined from September 2022.
 Please visit https://www.coramlifeeducation.org.uk/family-scarf to support your child's learning at home.
 We also incorporate this with our Trust wide approach to Relationships and Sex Education and our PSHE and RSE curriculum incorporates lessons from 'No Outsiders'- an online curriculum source offering progressive curriculum plans emphasising ‘All different but all welcome’.

 Our computing curriculum is based on the Teach Computing programme.
 Online Safety is taught throughout the year and identified in each unit as recognised within https://teachcomputing.org/